CIAO-systems/rite/plugins/personio/README.md

 ```

 ### Projects
-The `projects` importer reads the personio company projects using the Personio API v1 (useing the project [personio-rs](https://github.com/CIAO-systems/personio-rs))
+The `projects` importer reads the personio company projects using the Personio API v1 (using the project [personio-rs](https://github.com/CIAO-systems/personio-rs))
 ```xml
     <!-- ... -->
             <importer plugin="personio" name="employees">